Video Generation Benchmarking Methodology

 Scope & Background

-Artificial Analysis performs benchmarking on video generation models delivered via serverless API endpoints.
-This page describes our video generation benchmarking methodology, including both our quality benchmarking and performance benchmarking.
-We cover two modalities:
+Artificial Analysis performs benchmarking on video generation models typically delivered via serverless API endpoints.
+This page describes the methodology used to measure the quality, speed, and price of video generation models.

 • Text to Video: models that generate video from a text prompt only.

-• Image to Video: models that generate video from a reference image, and where supported an accompanying text prompt.
+• Image to Video: models that generate video using a reference image as the first frame, and where supported an accompanying text prompt.

-We define a concept of default settings that we apply to every video we generate across all models and providers.
-We use videos generated with identical settings for each model — including resolution, frame rate, duration, aspect ratio, seed, guidance, and inference steps — to ensure comparability.
-The full default settings are listed in Default Generation Settings (V1.0) below.
+We apply a standard set of default settings to every video we generate across all models and providers.
+We use videos generated with identical settings for each model, including resolution, frame rate, duration, aspect ratio, seed, guidance, and inference steps, to ensure comparability.
+The full default settings are listed in Default Generation Settings below.

 Key Metrics